 As you moved through the store your energy level began to wane, like a spurned lover you become aware of the time you were spending with no notice from the other person.

-“Finding everything alright?” they might ask.
+“Finding everything all right?” they might ask.
 And you find yourself shut down into scripted replies like, “Yes, I’m just looking.”
 At which point they robotically say, “If you need anything, just let me know.”

 Then you finish the robot dance with, “Thank you.”